 In carrying out our mission and priorities, I commit to continuing to actively engage students, staff, parents, community members, and business partners in our efforts.
 I will continue to strive for openness, transparency, reflection, data, and feedback for informed decision making.

-It is an honor and a privilege to assume the responsibilities of Superintendent.
-I look forward to serving the community to the best of my abilities.
+It is an honor and a privilege to serve as Superintendent.
+I look forward to continued service to the community to the best of my abilities.